Martin Ødegaard: Senior

 On 19 August 2014, Ødegaard was called up for a senior international against the United Arab Emirates in Stavanger and played the entire goalless draw on 27 August, becoming the youngest player to play for Norway at senior level, at 15 years and 253 days.
 The record was previously held by Tormod Kjellsen, who was 15 years and 351 days on his debut in 1910.

 On 30 September 2014, he was called up to Norway's UEFA Euro 2016 qualifying matches against Malta and Bulgaria.
 He made his competitive debut in the latter, replacing Mats Møller Dæhli in the 64th minute of a 2–1 home win.
 At the age of 15 years and 300 days, this made him the youngest player to ever play in a European Championship qualifier, breaking a record held since 1983 by Icelander Sigurður Jónsson.

 On 29 March 2015, Ødegaard became the youngest player to start a European Championship qualifier at the age of 16 years and 101 days in a 5–1 loss to Croatia.
 On 8 June, he was man of the match in Norway's 0–0 friendly draw with Scandinavian rivals Sweden in Oslo.
 After Norway came third in their qualification group, Ødegaard was named in their squad for a play-off against Hungary.
 Unused in the first leg, he was substituted at half time in the second on 15 November, as Norway lost 2–1 on the night and 3–1 on aggregate.

 After 18 months without a cap, Ødegaard's form for Heerenveen earned him a recall into Lars Lagerbäck's Norway team and he earned his 10th cap against Macedonia in November 2017.
 On 7 June 2019, Ødegaard scored his first international goal against Romania in a UEFA Euro 2020 qualifying match, which ended with a 2–2 draw.

 In March 2021, Ødegaard was appointed as the captain for the national team by the new manager Ståle Solbakken.

+In November 2025, Norway qualified for the 2026 World Cup; their first since 1998. Ødegaard ended the qualifying campaign as the player with the most assists (7) and second-most chances created (25) in Europe.